frontenddogma/web-development-glossary/manuscript/p.md

 : A request to load a single HTML file (web page) of an Internet site.
 On the World Wide Web, a page request would result from a web surfer clicking on a link on another “page” pointing to the page in question.&nbsp;[†](#w-page-view)

 Pair programming
 : An agile software development technique in which two programmers work together at one workstation.
-One, the driver, writes code while the other, the observer or navigator, reviews each line of code as it is typed in.
+One, the driver, writes code while the other, the navigator or observer, reviews each line of code as it is typed in.
 The two programmers switch roles frequently.
-While reviewing, the observer also considers the “strategic” direction of the work, coming up with ideas for improvements and likely future problems to address.
-This is intended to free the driver to focus all of their attention on the “tactical” aspects of completing the current task, using the observer as a safety net and guide.&nbsp;[†](#w-pair-programming)
+While reviewing, the navigator also considers the “strategic” direction of the work, coming up with ideas for improvements and likely future problems to address.
+This is intended to free the driver to focus all of their attention on the “tactical” aspects of completing the current task, using the navigator as a safety net and guide.&nbsp;[†](#w-pair-programming)

 Palpable content
 : Content that makes an element non-empty by providing either some descendant non-empty text, or else something users can hear (`audio` elements) or view (`video`, `img`, or `canvas` elements), or otherwise interact with (for example, interactive form controls).
 That elements whose content model allows flow content or phrasing content should have at least one node in its contents that is palpable (and that does not have the `hidden` attribute specified) is not a hard requirement.&nbsp;§